sighupio/fury-kubernetes-monitoring/prometheus-operator/README.md

 - `ServiceMonitor`: declaratively specifies how groups of services should be monitored.
 The Operator automatically generates Prometheus scrape configuration based on the definition.

-- `PrometheusRule`: defines a desired Prometheus rule file, which can be loaded by a Prometheus instance containing Prometheus alerting and recording rules.
+- `PrometheusRule`: defines a desired Prometheus rule file, which is going to be loaded by a Prometheus instance containing Prometheus alerting and recording rules.

 - `Alertmanager`, defines a desired Alertmanager deployment.
 It's used by the Operator to deploy AlertManager instances.

 Operator takes care of Prometheus deployment and monitors Services as illustrated in this image:

 ![operator architecture](https://coreos.com/sites/default/files/inline-images/p1.png)

+## What is Prometheus

+Prometheus is a monitoring tool to collect metric based time series data and provides a functional expression language that lets the user select and aggregate time series data in real time.
+The result of an expression can either be shown as a graph, viewed as tabular data in Prometheus's expression browser, or consumed by external systems via the HTTP API.

 ### Image repository and tag